See my guide on how to use an Instant Pot.

 - ¼ cup minced fresh cilantro

-- juice of one lime
+- 1 juice of one lime

-- salt and pepper
+- 1 pinch salt and pepper

-- 1 ½ pounds tilapia filets
+- 1 ½ pounds tilapia fillets

-- olive oil
+- 1 tbsp olive oil

 - In a medium bowl, combine cantaloupe, honeydew melon, red onion, cilantro, lime juice, and a pinch each of salt and pepper.
 Stir gently to evenly distribute everything.
 Set aside.

-- Working in batches if necessary, place tilapia in the skillet and cook until browned on both sides and cooked through, about 3-4 minutes per side.
+- Working in batches if necessary, place tilapia in the heated skillet and cook until browned on both sides and cooked through (145 degrees F), about 3-5 minutes per side depending on thickness.

 - Divide tilapia between 4 plates, spoon the melon salsa on top, and serve with your favorite sides.